noiseflood/spa/README.md

-# SPA - Scalable Parametric Audio
+# SPA - Synthetic Parametric Audio
 ## The SVG of Sound Effects

 A declarative XML format for procedural sound effects on the web.